joticajulian/koinos-contracts-as/README.md

 The `koinos-contract-as` repo contains a deployment script so you do not need manually deploy via the `koinos-cli` wallet.
-To use the automatic deployer, you must set it up.
+To use the automatic deployer, you must set it up first.
 To do this clone the `env.example` file and modify it.
 To begin, clone and rename the file as `.env` using the following command:

 ```